dcac/dcac.github.io/_posts/reviews/2017-06-16-wonder-woman.md

 So yes, let’s hear it for baby steps of progress.
 The title change in your profession may seem cosmetic, but it creates inclusivity by taking gender out of the balance. _Wonder Woman_ creates equality by punching and body-slamming her way into established superhero-dom.
 And while it’s great to see it finally happen, it’s a little sad that it had to be accomplished in the most typically male way possible.

 {% contentfor postrcript %}\*_Which raised the question: did DC get a bulk special on generic CGI nighttime backgrounds that they are trying to get their money’s worth out of?
-I know — not your department._{% endcontenfor %}
+I know — not your department._{% endcontentfor %}